 Who Are You?

 Unless you’re already a rock star in your industry, there may be folks who aren’t familiar with your business name… yet.
 So make sure it’s clear who you are by showing your company name front and center.

 Below your company name, consider a site description or tagline to explain the purpose of your site quickly and succinctly.
 Long-winded explanations need not apply.
 Rather, it’s a few words letting visitors know what you do, confirming they landed in the right place, and to stay awhile to check you out.

 In order to get to the main sections of your website, a user will navigate using primary navigation buttons.
 It’s top level, explaining how you have organized the site.
 You may also have secondary navigation as a way to sift through sub-pages.
-Having both types of navigation appear globally in the site makes it easier for your visitor to jump to areas of greatest interest.
+Having both types of navigation appear globally on the site makes it easier for your visitor to jump to areas of greatest interest.
 When they do land on a sub-page, having the primary navigation area clearly marked helps them see their current location while poking around.